 - Managing physical pain

 - Managing emotional pain and psychiatric symptoms

 Hospitals and medical centers take precautions with security, pill storage, surveillance, and the tracking of controlled substances.
 In addition, organizations can implement comprehensive medical professional drug testing programs to aid in their efforts around protecting the health and safety of both patients and staff.

 Quest Diagnostics offers a comprehensive specialty panel that tests for both illicit and prescription drugs, such as benzodiazepines and narcotics, that are readily available to medical professionals.
 If an employee has access to medications, employers can customize an expanded test panel to include those specific substances.
 In addition to testing healthcare professionals, these expanded panels are also used by medical schools, pharmacies, addiction recovery centers, and specialists monitoring the sobriety of individuals who have submitted to a state board program in order to retain their professional license.

-Download our brochure to learn more about our Medical Professional Panel options.
+Download our brochure about our Medical Professional panel options.